srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     </Project>
     ```

-    > **Note**: The package version numbers may differ from that show above.
+    > **Note**: The package version numbers in your file may differ from those show above, that's okay.

-    The project file is an XML document that specifies the type of project.
-In this instance, the project is an **Sdk** style project.
+    The project file (.csproj) is an XML document that specifies the type of project that you are working on.
+In this case, the project is an **Sdk** style project.

-    The project definition contains two sections - a **PropertyGroup** and an **ItemGroup**.
+    As you can see, the project definition contains two sections - a **PropertyGroup** and an **ItemGroup**.

-    The **PropertyGroup** defines the type of output that building this project will produce - in this case an executable that targets .NET Core 3.1.
+    The **PropertyGroup** defines the type of output that building this project will produce.
+In this case you will be building an executable file that targets .NET Core 3.1.

     The **ItemGroup** specifies any external libraries that are required for the application.
-These are particular references are NuGet packages and each package reference specifies the package name and the version.
-The `dotnet add package` commands we used earlier added these references to the project file and the `dotnet restore` command ensured all the dependencies were downloaded.
+These particular references are for NuGet packages, and each package reference specifies the package name and the version.
+The `dotnet add package` commands (that you entered in the steps above) added these references to the project file and the `dotnet restore` command ensured that all of the dependencies were downloaded.

     > **Information**: You can learn more about NuGet [here](https://docs.microsoft.com/en-us/nuget/what-is-nuget).

-1. In Visual Studio Code Explorer pane, to open the application project file, click **Program.cs**.
+1. In the **EXPLORER** pane, click **Program.cs**.

-1. The **Program.cs** file will open in the editor and should be similar to this:
+    The **Program.cs** file should now be opened in the code editor pane.

+1. Take a minute to review the contents of the **Program.cs** file.

+    Your file contents should be similar to the following:

     ```csharp
     using System;